-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total. - If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-Total first-time, first-year (freshman) men who applied 4,025 Total first-time, first-year (freshman) women who applied 8,000 Total first-time, first-year (freshman) men who were admitted 3,695 Total first-time, first-year (freshman) women who were admitted 7,428 Total full-time, first-time, first-year (freshman) men who enrolled 979 Total part-time, first-time, first-year (freshman) men who enrolled 39 Total full-time, first-time, first-year (freshman) women who enrolled 1,727 Total part-time, first-time, first-year (freshman) women who enrolled 98
+• Total first-time, first-year men who applied 5,564 Total first-time, first-year women who applied 10,752 Total first-time, first-year of another gender who applied = Total first-time, first-year men who were admitted 4,549 Total first-time, first-year women who were admitted 9,260 Total first-time, first-year of another gender who were admitted - Total full-time, first-time, first-year men who enrolled 1,151 Total part-time, first-time, first-year men who enrolled 95 Total full-time, first-time, first-year women who enrolled 2,027 Total part-time, first-time, first-year women who enrolled 121 Total full-time, first-time, first-year of another gender who enrolled - Total part-time, first-time, first-year of another gender who enrolled - • Total first-time, first-year (degree-seeking) who applied 16,316 Total first-time, first-year (degree-seeking) who were admitted 13,809 Total first-time, first-year (degree-seeking) enrolled 3,394

-C2 Freshman wait-listed students
+C2 First-time, first-year wait-listed students